Extinction Archives

 Passeriformes - Callaeidae - Heteralocha

-The Huia was a species of songbird native to New Zealand’s North Island, which went extinct in the early 20th century.
-DNA sequencing has revealed that the Huia, together with its two close relatives, the Kokako (Callaeas) and the Saddleback (Philesturnus), all of which are New Zealand wattlebirds, belongs to an earlier branch of the songbird evolutionary tree.
-These species together form a distinct monophyletic group, separate from the Passerida and Core Corvoidea suborders.
-The ancestors of this monophyletic group may have migrated to New Zealand via “stepping-stone” islands, assisted by the westerly winds that formed when Australia and Antarctica separated in the late Eocene.
-1 It was previously thought that either the Huia or the Kokako might have been the earliest to diverge from this monophyletic group of New Zealand wattlebirds.
-More recent research has found that the common ancestor of the three New Zealand wattlebird species emerged around 6.8 million years ago during the late Miocene.
-The Kokako was the first to diverge, while the Huia and Saddleback formed a sister group, with their divergence occurring approximately 4.8 million years ago during the early Pliocene.
-2
+The Huia was a songbird once native to New Zealand’s North Island, and it became extinct in the early twentieth century.
+DNA sequencing has shown that the Huia and its two close New Zealand relatives, the Kokako (genus Callaeas) and the Saddleback (genus Philesturnus), belong to an early branch of the songbird evolutionary tree and together make up a distinct monophyletic group.
+Earlier studies suggested that either the Huia or the Kokako may have been the first to diverge within this lineage.
+More recent work places the common ancestor of all three New Zealand wattlebirds in the late Miocene, about 6.8 million years ago.
+The Kokako appears to have split off first, with the Huia and Saddleback forming a sister pair that diverged around 4.8 million years ago, in the early Pliocene.1

 The Huia, measuring about 48 cm in length, was the largest species in the Callaeidae family.
 Its plumage was predominantly black with a slight dark blue sheen, except for a distinctive white band at the tips of the tail feathers.
 On either side of its face, near the tip of the beak, the Huia had prominent, round, orange wattles.
 Both sexes had white beaks with gray bases, but there was a significant difference in their shapes: the male’s beak was short and stout, while the female’s was long, slender, and had a pronounced downward curve.